clambro/black-hole-thesis/docs/description.md

 \partial_t m = r^2\frac{A}{N}\Phi\Pi
 $$

 In our simulation, we only ever use the $\partial_r m$ equation to update our other functions, but we track the $\partial_t m$ equation throughout the simulation as well (we call it the "alternate mass" in the code).
-These two independent ways of calculating mass must be equal to fourth order across our whole simulation.
+These two independent ways of calculating mass must be equal to fourth order across our whole simulation if it is working correctly.
 Defining the "alternate mass" as $m_A$, we get a similar residual quantity as before

 $$
 ||m(t, r) - m_A(t, r)||_2 = \zeta(t)